Dealermade/imageflow/CONTRIBUTING.md

         (http://imageresizing.net/licenses/contribute), the terms of which I accept and agree.
         - [Name] [Date]

-Frequent or heavy commiters should [sign and date the actual agreement](http://imageresizing.net/licenses/contribute), which only needs to be done once.
+Frequent or heavy committers should [sign and date the actual agreement](http://imageresizing.net/licenses/contribute), which only needs to be done once.
 Digital signatures or scanned copies are accepted; send them to support@imageresizing.net.

 If you are introducing any new dependencies, those licenses may obligate you to create a notice.txt or license.txt file.